December 25, 2024

 Most medium and large businesses have their own IP address, which means you can identify businesses visiting your website.

 Once you've determined which organizations visited your website, you can use the User Domain of the IP addresses to create a bespoke audience in Google Ads.
+Tools like LeadFeeder are great for obtaining this information.

 Additionally, you can use these tools to exclude specific IP addresses.